-They end up with logo design ideas for their brands that lack the aesthetic value, which ultimately ends up automatically turning away potential new customers.
+They end up with logo design ideas for their brands that lack aesthetic value, which ultimately ends up automatically turning away potential new customers.
 This happens!

 Mostly, a first-time customer ends up entering a clothing store just because their logo seems attractive and thoughtful.

 The human brain is wired to be attracted to symmetry so much so that in the collective subjective world view of humanity, balance can be considered synonymous with beauty.

 We don’t like randomness, chaos, and asymmetrical stuff and logos are no exception.

 Asymmetrical logos can be a massive turn off given the meaninglessness and randomness they symbolise.

 Let’s now have a look at the core features that are required for a perfect logo.